sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

    significant (χ²(3) = 8.44, *p* < 0.05), suggesting that people did not
    select suits purely at random.

-Thit is pretty straightforward and hopefully it seems pretty unremarkable.
+This is pretty straightforward and hopefully it seems pretty unremarkable.
 That said, there is a few things that you should note about this description:

 -  *The statistical test is preceded by the descriptive statistics*.
 That is, I told the reader something about what the data look like before going on to do the test.
-In general, thit is good practice.
+In general, this is good practice.
 Always remember that your reader does not know your data anywhere near as well as you do.
 So, unless you describe it to them properly, the statistical tests will not make any sense to them and they will get frustrated and cry.